keyleds/keyleds/README.rst

 Effort is undergoing to provide official packages for various distributions.

-It is now available from the `official PPA`_ for Ubuntu Xenial / Zesty:
+* For OpenSUSE and Fedora, follow instructions there: `official RPM build`_.
+* For Ubuntu Xenial / Zesty, install it from the `official PPA`_:

 .. code-block:: bash